 As you can see, the first \$200 bytes of the ROM on the right are all zeros; this unnecessary data is the header.
 Functionally, the two ROMs are identical.
 The only reason why the header matters (for our purposes) is that it pushes all the data forward by \$200 bytes.
 This means that the game's data won't be where you expect it to be.
 This problem could technically be remedied with some simple math, but it's easier to just use a ROM without a header.
-You should either continue searching for ROMs until you find one without a header or remove the header by <doing X, I forget the best way to do this>.
+You should either continue searching for ROMs until you find one without a header or remove the header (see the FAQ).
 As an aside, I also recommend using version 1.0 for hacking.